theramiyer/resume/README.md

 ### Structure

 All your data should go to `_posts`; each entry in the résumé is a post.
-[Markdown Writer](https://atom.io/packages/markdown-writer) would help you a lot with this (markdown-writer config is included).
+[Markdown Writer](https://atom.io/packages/markdown-writer) would help you a lot with this (Markdown Writer config is included).

 Ensure that each of your posts has the following frontmatter: